Welcome! I'm your guide on this exciting, educational journey through your child's developmental milestones.

 I will give you a full guided tour of the 6 child development stages.

-Whenever we reach a milestone that you want to know more about, e.g. newborn development, baby development, toddler development, early or later childhood development or teen development, you can just choose stop the tour, dive in deep into your chosen child development articles and learn all there is to know in full detail.
+Whenever we reach a milestone that you want to know more about, e.g. newborns, babies, toddlers, young kids or older kids or teens, you can just choose stop the tour, dive in deep into your chosen child development articles and learn all there is to know in full detail.

 The approach you will get here is scientific.
 I will pass on well-researched information and be drawing from high-level insights from famous child development theories.